Back

 2. Will I get a shot?
 Some kids and teens may need to have a blood draw and others do not.
 Each person’s check-up is different.
 One of the ways that doctors can make sure that we are healthy is by testing our blood.
 This lets them know if we are sick or have an infection that we may not have known about before.

 3. Who will be in the room with me during my check-up?
-The doctor or nurse practitioner are the people that need to be in the check-up room with you.
+The doctor, nurse, or nurse practitioner are the people that need to be in the check-up room with you.
 They make sure you are healthy.
 The Family Advocate will also be in the room.
 Everyone else is up to you.
 If having someone else in the room helps you feel more comfortable, we can work to make sure they are in the room with you.

 4. What if I am nervous?
 It is ok to be nervous.
 Many kids and teens feel nervous about check-ups or blood draws.
 The Family Advocate is there to talk with you and help you find different strategies to help you feel more comfortable from using fidgets to listening to music to deep breathing to breaks.
-Our team wants you to know that your body is healthy and to feel comfortable while you are here.
+Our team wants you to know that your body is healthy and for you to feel comfortable while you are here.

 5. How long will I be in the doctor’s office?
 This is a good question and it is different for everyone.
 There are several different steps during your appointment and our team wants to make sure that we give you the best check-up we can.
 We will also make sure that you are not here longer than you need to be.